korpling/ANNIS/docs/user-guide/src/advanced/embed-vis.md

 ~~~
 <annis-base-url>/embeddedvis/<visualizer-short-name>
 ~~~
-The possible values for the short name are the same as the ones listed in the ["Configuring Visualizations" chapter](../visualizations.md) chapter.
+The possible values for the short name are the same as the ones listed in the ["List of Visualizations" chapter](../import-and-config/visualizations-list.md) chapter.
 Additional parameters are used to configure how the visualization should be displayed.

 ## Parameters

 These are URL query parameters which define the visualizer configuration.
 Any parameter which is not mentioned here will be treated as visualizer mapping.

-### embedded_salt

-An URL from where to fetch to content from.
-The content must be in the Salt XMI intermediate format.
-This can be a dynamic query (like a REST call to the subgraph-function `annis.service.QueryService#subgraph(...)` of the service) or a link to a static file.

 ### embedded_interface